-Thorn Wilde has been writing LGBT fiction for well over a decade and has posted to GA since April 2013.
-Among Thorn’s works you will find an eclectic collection of short stories and novels of a variety of genres, including young adult fiction, fan fiction, comedy, drama and the occasional ghost story.
-Thorn won the 2013 Reader’s Choice Award for Best Story by a New Author for Nemesis.
+Thorn Wilde has been writing LGBT fiction for more than half his life and has posted to GA since April 2013.
+Among Thorn’s works you will find an eclectic collection of short stories and novels in a variety of genres, including young adult fiction, fan fiction, comedy, drama and the occasional ghost story, many of them with an erotic component.

 ‘You’re gay.’
 Andi hears the quaver of his own voice and clears his throat again.